Aliases for MAGI2 Gene

 The protein encoded by this gene interacts with atrophin-1.
 Atrophin-1 contains a polyglutamine repeat, expansion of which is responsible for dentatorubral and pallidoluysian atrophy.
 This encoded protein is characterized by two WW domains, a guanylate kinase-like domain, and multiple PDZ domains.
 It has structural similarity to the membrane-associated guanylate kinase homologue (MAGUK) family. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAGI2 Gene

 MAGI2 (Membrane Associated Guanylate Kinase, WW And PDZ Domain Containing 2) is a Protein Coding gene.
-Diseases associated with MAGI2 include Magi2-Related Infantile Spasms and Epileptic Encephalopathy, Early Infantile, 15.
-Among its related pathways are Ras signaling pathway and Cell junction organization.
+Diseases associated with MAGI2 include Nephrotic Syndrome 15 and Magi2-Related Infantile Spasms.
+Among its related pathways are Cell junction organization and Nephrin interactions.
 GO annotations related to this gene include signal transducer activity and SMAD binding.
 An important paralog of this gene is MAGI3.

 UniProtKB/Swiss-Prot for MAGI2 Gene